Compassion comes from a Latin word that means “co-suffering.”

 5. More self-compassion

-Self-compassion is easy to practice – we can start with daily positive self-affirmations like “I am worth it,” “I am free from sorrow, pain, and guilt,” “I am trying my best,” etc., and slowly pass on the same values in our interpersonal relationships at work.
+Self-compassion is easy to practice.
+We can start with daily positive self-affirmations like “I am worth it,” “I am free from sorrow, pain, and guilt,” “I am trying my best,” etc., and slowly pass on the same values in our interpersonal relationships at work.

-6 Tips On How To Show Compassion At Work
+6 Tips on How to Show Compassion at Work

 For those who are wondering how to start, here are some simple hacks on how to show more compassion at work:

 All positive feelings should start with yourself.
 Unless you can show love and kindness to you as a person, you cannot prove it to anyone else.
-Start with regular activities such as giving a few compliments to yourself, forgiving yourself for any past mistakes, or focusing on your strengths and capabilities more than your shortcomings.
+Start with regular activities such as giving a few compliments to yourself, forgiving yourself for any past mistakes, and focusing on your strengths and capabilities more than your shortcomings.

 The key to being compassionate work is a sound communication pattern.
-Whether it is a team member, a supervisor, or a client, communicate openly and express yourself clearly to others.
+Whether it is with a team member, supervisor, or client, communicate openly and express yourself clearly to others.
 At the same time, lend your ears to anyone who wants to confide in you and listen with patience and neutrality at all times.

 Compassion gets reflected by verbal encouragement and motivation.
 You can practice compassion at the workplace by continuously supporting and cheering others for their hard work and achievements.
 You may never know when your words will start reinforcing them positively and bring about favorable changes, but keep on encouraging them.

-What is Compassionate Leadership?
+What Is Compassionate Leadership?
 (Incl.
 Definition)

 In his works, Zinn indicated compassionate leadership as a way to reduce work stress and increase peace among professionals.

-A compassionate leader is interested not only in motivating his employees to gain profits for the company, but also helping them grow on a personal level.
+A compassionate leader is interested not only in motivating employees to gain profits for the company, but also helping them grow on a personal level.
 Such leaders have the far-sighted vision to hold genuine talents for long-term and think about the greater good of the organization.